-North Dakota Content Standards serve as expectations for what students should know and be able to do for each grade span.
-The standards serve as goals for teaching and learning.
-In North Dakota, the content standards serve as a model.
+North Dakota Content Standards serve as a model to develop goals for teaching and learning and as expectations for what students should know and be able to do for each grade span.
 Each school district may set more rigorous standards; however, no district shall use any state content standards less rigorous than those set forth in the North Dakota Century Code 15.1-21.

 Local school districts determine the curriculum (how standards are taught) they will adopt to meet the standards.

 To access a machine-readable version of the official North Dakota Content Standards, please visit the North Dakota CASE Server.
 The CASE version of the standards can be uploaded to student information systems, curriculum mapping programs, and a variety of other uses.